The Club (Atlanta): Development

 In September 2016, FX announced that the eighth episode of the season would be titled "The Club" and that it would be written by Jamal Olori, and directed by producer Hiro Murai.
 This was Olori's first writing credit, and Murai's sixth directing credit.

 Writing

 The episode drew attention for the "invisible car", which starts as a joke made by Darius when describing Marcus Miles.
-In the episode's climax, as the bystanders flee from the shooting, Marcus drives the car through the parking lot.
+In the episode's climax, as the bystanders flee from the shooting, Miles drives the car through the parking lot.
 TheWrap interpreted the use of the invisible car as to how "people, mostly stars, flaunt their money in the club.
 After seeing how much larger and more exciting Miles' VIP section was, Paper Boi was a little bothered by it so he bought some more drinks and invited more people into his section, which was countered by Miles buying the entire club.
 Miles' invisible car at the end could be a testament to the extent some people will go to in order to show off how rich they are.
 Like, you know buying an invisible car."